khronokernel/IO80211-Patches/README.md

 To do this, we'll pull the IO80211Family.kext from several versions of macOS, patch their symbols to not conflict with newer versions.

-Note: when booting older OSes, there can some conflict so we **highly** recommend users set the MinKernel in your config.plist(Kernel -> Add) to one of the following so the kexts are only injected in the appropriate OSes:
+Note: when booting older OSes, there can conflict so we **highly** recommend users set the MinKernel in your config.plist(Kernel -> Add) to one of the following so the kexts are only injected in the appropriate OSes:

 ```
 Mojave and newer   = 18.0.0